 Sustainable development focuses on social equity and justice, which can positively impact individuals and communities.
 Sustainable development promotes social stability and reduces poverty by ensuring everyone has access to basic needs such as clean water, healthcare, and education.
 Sustainable development also promotes cultural diversity and the preservation of cultural heritage, helping to build stronger, more resilient communities.

 The most important benefit of sustainable development is its positive environmental impact.
-By promoting sustainable practices such as recycling, reducing waste, and using renewable-energy sources, countries can reduce their carbon footprint and mitigate the effects of changing climates.
+By promoting sustainable practices such as recycling, reducing waste, and using renewable-energy sources, countries can reduce their carbon footprint and mitigate the effects of changing environmental conditions.
 Sustainable development also encourages the conservation and protection of natural resources such as forests, oceans, and wildlife habitats, essential for the health and wellbeing of the planet.

 Read more: Why is environmental sustainability essential?